Elder Advisors to Research

 Amy W. Jackson is the mother of three, grandmother of three and great grandmother of three.
 She is otherwise known as "Ami" (the TV & Decca recording singer/pianist/ harpist), "Ami D" (the Storyteller) and Amy, the Co-Facilitator of the Michigan Parkinson Foundation's Detroit Support Group.
 Amy has been an active member of the EAR for many years.

-Donna MacDonald (Chairman) began working at the Institute of Gerontology in May of 2006.
+Donna MacDonald (Chair) began working at the Institute of Gerontology in May of 2006.
 Currently she is the Director of Community Outreach and Professional Development for the Institute.
-Donna provides direction for the Art of Aging Conference, Issues in Aging Conference, Speaker's Bureau, Windows on the World of Aging, HBE learning series and the Healthier Black Elder's Health Reception.
+Donna provides direction for the Art of Aging Conference, Issues in Aging Conference, and the hundreds of CE programs provided each year for IOG sponsors.

 Gloria Sniderman was an educator and librarian at Wayne State University for 29 years.
 Before that, she was a school librarian and a special librarian in industry.
 Gloria feels that the IOG, through the Elder Advisors to Research, brings forth information to many seniors who otherwise might not learn about elder issues.